SARImgGeodesy/SARImgGeodesy.github.io/_pages/People.md

 * **Hang Xu**
   Large-scale SAR interferometry and applications to coastal deformation

+* **Ahmad Said Mukhtar**
+ Large-scale SAR interferometry and applications to landslides

 2020

 * **Zhen Li**
-  Coseismic deformation of large strike-slip earthquakes
+  Coseismic　and postseismic deformation of large strike-slip earthquakes

 * **Ziming Liu**
   Large-scale SAR interferometry and applications to earthquake cycles